 Disasters come in many flavors, although most people think of them in terms of epic storms with names like Katrina or Hugo.
 But your business can also face threats from security breaches and data center outages caused by less dramatic events, such as broken water pipes, electrical fires or simple human error.

 It’s easy to assume your information is not at risk based on its geographic location.
-But if you stop to consider the value of your data, it becomes clear that you cannot afford to be complacent when it comes to disaster recovery.
+But if you stop to consider the value of your data, it becomes clear that you cannot afford to be complacent when it comes to a disaster recovery solution.

 In this series, we’ll give you an overview of best practices, tips and suggestions on how to ensure your organization’s information is safe and easily accessed in the event of a disaster, natural or manmade.